AigleAxel/amoA_MiSeq_sequencing/README.md

 #Script_2: Cleaning and forward/reverse reads size selection: (1) ‘assembly pipeline’: ensure at least 10 bp overlapping between your forward and your reverse reads (truncLen and minLen options) (2) ‘gap pipeline’: truncLen=c(200,200) and minLen = 200 are advised.

 #Script_3_assembly:
-Assembly: no recommendation
+Assembly: no recommendation;
-Assembled reads size selection: set -trunclen according to your expected final amplicons size Reads names: in our script, reads are renamed as ‘>AOB-sample-name-1 to n’, you can change ‘AOB’ into ‘your-tag’: row 9: sed 's/^/>your- tag-'${sample}'-/’, and row 19: sed 's/your-tag/>your-tag/'
+Assembled reads size selection: set -trunclen according to your expected final amplicons size;
+Reads names: in our script, reads are renamed as ‘>AOB-sample-name-1 to n’, you can change ‘AOB’ into ‘your-tag’: row 9: sed 's/^/>your- tag-'${sample}'-/’, and row 19: sed 's/your-tag/>your-tag/';
-Dereplication: no recommendation
+Dereplication: no recommendation;
 Translation check: set the reading frame (-frame 1, 2 or 3) according to your amplicons reading frame.
-Advice: use ‘transeq -sequence reads-to-translate.fasta -outseq translated-reads.fasta -frame 1, 2 or 3 -table 11 -clean’ to check your amplicons reading frame.
+Advice: use ‘transeq -sequence reads-to-translate.fasta -outseq translated-reads.fasta -frame 1, 2 or 3 -table 11 -clean’ to check your amplicons reading frame;
 Chimera and singletons removal: optional recommendation: set the singletons removal minimum abundance (-minsize) to a value that suit your experimental design and questions.

 #Script_3_gap:
-Merge forward and reverse reads: no recommendation Reads names: in our script, reads are renamed as ‘>AOA-sample-name-1 to n’, you can change ‘AOA’ into ‘your-tag’: row 10: sed 's/^/>your- tag-'${sample}'-/'
+Merge forward and reverse reads: no recommendation;
+Reads names: in our script, reads are renamed as ‘>AOA-sample-name-1 to n’, you can change ‘AOA’ into ‘your-tag’: row 10: sed 's/^/>your- tag-'${sample}'-/';
-Dereplication: no recommendation
+Dereplication: no recommendation;
-Translation check: set the reading frame (-frame 1, 2 or 3) according to your amplicons reading frame (see Script_1 for more recommendation).
+Translation check: set the reading frame (-frame 1, 2 or 3) according to your amplicons reading frame (see Script_1 for more recommendation);
 Chimera and singletons removal: optional recommendation: set the singletons removal minimum abundance (-minsize) to a value that suit your experimental design and question(s).

 Optional: